HIV drug resistance

 HIV drug resistance occurs when microevolution causes virions to become tolerant to antiretroviral treatments (ART).
 ART can be used to successfully manage HIV infection, but a number of factors can contribute to the virus mutating and becoming resistant.
 Drug resistance occurs as bacterial or viral populations evolve to no longer respond to medications that previously worked.
 In the case of HIV, there have been recognized cases of treatment resistant strains since 1989, with drug resistance being a major contributor to treatment failure.

 While global incidence varies greatly from region to region, there has been a general increase in overall HIV drug resistance.
 The two main types of resistance, primary and induced, differ mostly in causation, with the biggest cause of resistance being a lack of adherence to the specific details of treatment.
 These newly created resistant strains of HIV may pose a public health hazard as they continue to infect a growing number of people, due to their harder treatments and continued spread within the population.
-For this reason, the reaction to the expanding strains of resistant HIV has mostly been to increase access to treatment and implement other measures to make sure patients stay in care, as well as the attempt to develop a HIV vaccine or cure.
+For this reason, the reaction to the expanding strains of resistant HIV has mostly been to increase treatment access and implement other measures to make sure patients stay in care, as well as the attempt to develop a HIV vaccine or cure.

 Mechanisms of resistance

 HIV is considered resistant when it no longer responds to known forms of treatment.
 Because currently there is no known cure for HIV, the goal of treatment is to reduce an infected individual's viral load to the point where it is no longer detectable in order to alleviate their symptoms and reduce their risk of infecting others.
 HIV drug resistance poses an issue because it reduces the possible HIV medications a person can take due to cross resistance.
 In cross resistance, an entire class of medication is considered ineffective in lowering a patient's HIV viral load because all the drugs in a given class share the same mechanism of action.
 Therefore, development of resistance to one medication in a class precludes the use of all other medications in the same class.

+Testing for resistance

 A blood test can be done to determine which drugs may be effective prior to initiation of treatment or during treatment to ensure resistance has not developed.
+The testing may also happen again if someone's viral load increases after receiving ART.

+The most common kind of resistance testing is the genotypic testing of viral RNA.
+This method requires the patient to have a plasma viral load over 500 copies/mL to effectively sequence any existing resistant genomes.
+However, the test can miss resistant genomes that make up less than 5-20% of the viral population.
+Next-generation sequencing may catch these less frequently occurring genomes, although randomized trials have not verified the efficacy of this method.